 Did you know that 50-70 million Americans have chronic sleep issues?
 And as of 2014, roughly 35 percent of U.S. adults sleep less than seven hours per night?
 If you relate to one (or both) of these categories, don’t fret.
 Amongst other lifestyle habits, creating a bedtime routine is one of the easiest steps to ensuring better sleep.
 Bedtime routines are a simple lifestyle change that can help your mind and body relax before bed.

-There is research that suggests men need less sleep than women.
-Studies show women not only need more sleep than men, but they also tend to sleep about 11 minutes longer every night.
+Interestingly, studies show women not only need more sleep than men, but they also tend to sleep about 11 minutes longer every night.
 Speaking from personal experience, I tend to have more energy, focus, and mood stability when I sleep seven hours.
 However, my husband can thrive off of less sleep.
-The newborn stage was an entirely different ballgame, of course, but that experience taught me the power of being adaptable.
+The newborn stage was an entirely different ballgame, of course, but that experience taught me the power of being adaptable!
 After all, being sleep-deprived (as a new mom) is temporary.

 What Is a Bedtime Routine?

 A bedtime routine is a set of activities you perform in the same order, every night.
 They begin roughly 30-60 minutes before you go to bed.
-Bedtime routines can vary, but they often include calming activities like dimming the lights, taking a warm bath, skin care, reading, journaling, or meditating.
+Bedtime routines can vary, but they often include calming activities like dimming the lights, taking a warm bath, brewing a cup of herbal tea, cleansing and moisturizing your skin, reading, journaling, or meditating.
 Bedtime routines are a consistent, repetitive set of activities.
 They help you prepare for sleep by setting aside time to relax and calm down.
 And, they’re the secret sauce for becoming a morning person.
+Speaking of becoming a morning person, consider a CPAP machine to include in your bedtime routine to enhance your sleep quality and wake up refreshed.
+Check out Australian supplier CPAP Direct for a wide range of options tailored to your needs.

 Why is a Bedtime Routine Important?